Shin Se-gye

-Shin Se-Gye (신세계; born 16 September 1990) is a South Korean football football player, who plays for Suwon FC.
+Shin Se-Gye (신세계; born 16 September 1990) is a South Korean football player, who plays for Suwon FC.

 Club career

 Shin, having spent his youth career at Sungkyunkwan University, entered the 2011 K-League draft intake, and was selected by Suwon Bluewings for the 2011 season.
 His professional debut came in week five of the K-League, against Jeonbuk Hyundai Motors.
 In a goalless draw, Shin finished the match with a yellow card.
 A little over a month later, in Suwon's final group game of the 2011 AFC Champions League, against Chinese Super League club Shanghai Shenhua F.C., Lee scored his first goal, helping Suwon to a 3–0 win.